Dumble Amplifiers: Wider recognition

 By the 1980s, Dumble had become known as a tube electronics master, and his growing list of high end clientele and his "off-the-grid" lifestyle had gained him a reputation as a reclusive amplifier builder to the stars.
 Robben Ford himself would buy his first Dumble Overdrive Special (the amp he inspired) in 1983 and go on to become the guitarist most associated with the brand's amps.
-During this period, Browne would loan out his own Dumble amps, notably letting Stevie Ray Vaughan play his "Dumbleland Special" for Vaughan's Texas Flood and In Step albums.
+During this period, Browne would loan out his own Dumble amps, notably letting Stevie Ray Vaughan play his "Dumbleland Special" bass amp for Vaughan's Texas Flood and In Step albums.
 Meanwhile, session ace Rick Vito used Dumble amps on an array of hit records, like Browne's "Tender Is the Night" and Bob Seger's "Like a Rock".
 Guitarists such as Larry Carlton, Eric Johnson, and Steve Lukather also adopted Dumble amplifiers.
-Dumble eventually become guarded about his designs and started taking steps like covering his amps chassis in dark epoxy to prevent his circuits from being cloned.
+Dumble eventually became guarded about his designs and started taking steps like covering components in dark epoxy to prevent his circuits from being cloned.
+Doing so had the added benefit of helping with an amp's durability, as the epoxy kept parts from moving.

 In the early 1980s, Dumble began introducing new amplifier models, including the Steel String Singer, Dumbleland and Winterland bass amps, the Overdrive Reverb, and the rackmount Phoenix.
 Dumble later began offering all his amplifiers at three price points based on the wait time for build and delivery: "Standard" (24 to 36 months), "Express – 180" (180 days), and "Express – 60" with a guaranteed two-month completion time.
 Dumble also offered telephone consultations for $200 for 10 minutes.

 Although heavier rock styles reigned in the 1990s, many players remained long-term customers, coming to Dumble for repairs or new orders.
 Carlos Santana scored a string of hits during this time using an Overdrive Reverb head and Marshall 4x12 cabinet.
-John Mayer has since become arguably the Dumble sound's most notable proponent, among other more recent fans like Mark Tremonti and Keith Urban.
+John Mayer has since become arguably the Dumble sound's most notable proponent, among other more recent fans like Mark Tremonti, Keith Urban, Kirk Hammett, and Jason Isbell.